Unified ab initio quantum-electrodynamical density-functional theory for cavity-modified electron-phonon-photon coupling in solids: Results and discussion

 \subsection{Linear optical responses in a realistic cavity}

 To bridge the cavity-modified dielectric function of GaN to experimentally accessible observables, we first examine the transmission spectrum of a $1$ $\mu$m-thick GaN thin film placed inside a \ac{DBR} cavity, as illustrated in Fig.~\ref{fig:trans-spec}(a).
 The $z$-axis of the crystal is aligned with the cavity $z$-axis, and the photon quantum fluctuations are polarized in the $x$-$y$ plane.
 An external probe field propagates along the $z$ direction with its polarization along the $y$ direction.
 If the lateral size (i.e., along the $x$-$y$ plane) of the GaN thin film becomes larger, the collective light-matter coupling enhances, leading to an increase in the static dielectric function $\varepsilon^{0}_{\parallel}$.
 We then simulate the transmission spectra (see more computational details in Appendix~\ref{app:computational_details}) with different values of the static dielectric function $\varepsilon^{0}_{\parallel}$ of the GaN thin film in Fig.~\ref{fig:trans-spec}(b).
+Importantly, the transfer-matrix simulation of the full \ac{DBR}/GaN multilayer, using independently characterized dielectric functions, already includes the conventional Fabry-Pérot interference of the cavity structure.
+Therefore, the relevant signature of a cavity-vacuum-induced modification is not the mere presence of a transmission resonance, but a deviation of the measured spectrum of the GaN-in-cavity device from the classical interference model with unchanged material parameters, such that a modified dielectric function of GaN is required to reproduce the measurement.
 The peak position near $2.95$ THz has a constructive electric field amplitude in the GaN thin film, as shown in Fig.~\ref{fig:trans-spec}(c).
 When photon quantum fluctuations modify the ground state and the collective light-matter coupling parameter is sufficiently strong, this peak redshifts by several Gigahertz (GHz) [Fig.~\ref{fig:trans-spec}(b)].
 Such a spectral shift lies within the current spectral resolution of time-domain THz spectroscopy (typically a few GHz), and advanced techniques can further improve the resolution to 50.5 Megahertz (MHz)~\cite{yasui2012enhancement}.